Code-Institute-Submissions/axelzwaans-live-on-mars_MayResub/README.md

 ![Lighthouse](assets/images-readme/lighthouse.png)

+# Bugs

 A problem worth mentioning at this point would be the limitation of the 'float' values, which I used several times in this project.
 In future projects, I might use the 'flexbox' layout model instead as it allows the developer to arrange items more simply.
 I found that in this project, floating items make them difficult to visualise, which is especially complicated when working on media queries.

+The 'Join us' navigation item originally was faulty and unreliable.
+I had used the #bottom with the anchor tag and href attribute to link to that section of the page.
+This however seems to be a method that is outdated and may not work in current versions of html.
+I fixed this bug by simply adding a corresponding 'bottom' id to the section I wanted the link to take me.

+Some of the text within the 'Join us' section of page initially was difficult to read with the background image behind.
+I fixed this by changing the text colour to black and decreasing the image opacity to 0.4 to help with the contrast.

+I had initially named the files within the repository incorrectly, which I would have spotted had I run the gallery.html file through the W3C validator.
+I have now renamed the files correctly, which has resulted in zero errors or warning in the gallery.html page.

 # Credits